JFaustoGC/pedestrian-detector/readme.md

 | Bootstrapped, nbins=12, block=[16x16], stride=[8x8] | 98.31%   | 99.55%    | 78.48% | **87.76%** |
 | Bootstrapped, nbins=12, block=[24x24], stride=[8x8] | 98.28%   | 99.56%    | 78.13% | 87.54%     |

-**Interpretation:**

-- Combined features with bootstrapping reach very high precision (~99.5%) and significantly better recall (~78%) than LBP alone.
-- F1 scores are strong (~87.5-87.7%), but still below HOG alone (due to lower recall).

 ---

 ## 3. Effect of Hard Negative Mining (Bootstrapping)

 - **Accuracy:** Increases by about 2-4% on average for HOG and combined features compared to normal runs.
 - **Precision:** Noticeably improved in bootstrapped runs, often hitting above 95% for HOG, even nearing 99% in combined features.
 - **Recall:** Slight improvements or stable for HOG, but remains limited for LBP.
 - **F1 Score:** Bootstrapping yields clear improvements, especially for HOG and combined, pushing F1 from ~91% to ~94% in best cases.

 **Summary:**
 Hard negative mining via bootstrapping significantly boosts the classifier’s precision and overall accuracy, with moderate improvements in recall, resulting in better F1 scores.
 The combined feature set also benefits, especially in precision, though recall stays moderate.

 ---